IOSD/IOSD-UIETKUK-HacktoberFest-Meetup-2019/README.md

 # IOSD-UIETKUK-HacktoberFest-Meetup-2019
-This repository for IOSD UIET-KUK HacktoberFest  Meetup 2019.
+This repository is for IOSD UIET-KUK HacktoberFest  Meetup 2019.
-Write a program in your preferred language.
+Write a program for any of the problem in your preferred language.

 ## Getting Started